baaivision/See3D/README.md

 ## News
 **[03/11/2025]**
-We have released the WebVi3D curation pipeline.
+:rocket: We have released the WebVi3D curation pipeline.
 Please refer to [this guide](https://github.com/baaivision/See3D/tree/master/Curation_Pipeline.md).

 **[02/27/2025]**
 :fire: See3D is accepted by CVPR 2025.